brunoczim/codedpedia/README.md

 - Sites.

 Components implement the `Component` trait and have a `ComponentKind` associated with it that serves for the purpose of typing components.
-Paideia's builtin component kinds are:
+Codedpedia's builtin component kinds are:
 - `InlineComponent` - components inlined in text;
 - `BlockComponent` - components with blocks of their own;